The Wildest Food Options at NFL Stadiums

 These meals are crazy in the best kind of way — crazy affordable.
 The Falcons have shaken up the concessions game with their Fan First menu, which offers lowered pricing on a variety of fan favorites.
 Options include $2 hot dogs, $3 slices of pizza, and burgers for $5.
 Adult fans can even grab a draft beer for $5, which is ridiculously cheap as stadium beer prices go.
-To note, these fan-friendly prices will still be offered for Super Bowl LIII on Feb.
+To note, these fan-friendly prices were also offered for Super Bowl LIII on Feb.
 3, 2019.

 Gridiron Burger (Arizona Cardinals)

 Last, but certainly not least, is the Gridiron Burger — a mountain of food so high, the team only makes six of these meals for each home game.
 Here’s a breakdown of what rests between the burger’s massive 10-inch buns:

 - 5 ⅓-pound burger patties

 - 20 slices of American cheese